KL Traditional Chilli Ban Mee: Malaysian-style abalone ban mee with 5 levels of spicy challenge

 The ban mee is springy and laced with the marinated mince meat with each bite.
 Once you start, you won’t stop until the entire bowl is wiped out.

-Signature Chilli Ban Mee ($5)
+KL Traditional Chilli Ban Mee - Signature Chilli Ban Mee

-Perhaps after having the abalone combo, the signature chilli ban mee seems slightly bare as compared to the heavily laden bowl of ingredients.
+Perhaps after having the abalone combo, the Signature Chilli Ban Mee (S$5.90) seems slightly bare as compared to the heavily laden bowl of ingredients.
 Nonetheless, a hearty one that will be sure to fill you up during your lunch.

 Generously topped with ingredients, every mouth would be packed with balanced and all-rounded flavours.

-Yet another signature dish on its menu, it is said to be one of the favourites amongst their customers.
+Yet another signature dish on KL Traditional Chilli Ban Mee‘s menu, Signature Hand-made Fishball Noodle (S$5.90) is said to be one of the favourites amongst their customers.
 The fish ball is larger than what you’d get from a regular ones at the hawker centre, and adds a spring to the texture of the noodle.

 Chewy on the outside and slightly softer in the centre, the size of fish ball is definitely value-for-money.